michauhl/RBPBench/README.md

 RBPBench also supports batch processing of multiple input datasets (`rbpbench batch`), i.e., to run motif search on multiple input datasets.
-This allows us to learn more about general, group- or set-specific features for a large number of CLIPseq datasets, by inspecting the generated HTML batch report plots and statistics.
+This allows us to learn more about general, group- or set-specific features for a large number of CLIP-seq (or similar methods) datasets, by inspecting the generated HTML batch report plots and statistics.
-In addition, it can be used to generate the input files for benchmarking peak callers, or to do CLIP protocol or cell type comparisons, using `rbpbench compare`.
+In addition, it can be used to generate the input files for benchmarking peak callers, or to e.g. do CLIP-seq protocol or cell type comparisons, using `rbpbench compare`.

 A batch of input BED regions can be provided to `rbpbench batch` in several ways, e.g. completely via the command line.
 However, for a large set of input datasets, the easiest way is to provide a table file where one specifies